 - Depth: max.
 3.5 meters

 With its beautiful color, it is pretty to look at.
 After a 2-hour stroll, you have walked around the lake and seen it in all its beauty.
-So, head to the restaurant afterwards to enjoy a drink.
+So, head to the restaurant afterward to enjoy a drink.
 In summer, you can rent boats!

 This is also a popular place for people interested in flora and fauna, as it provides a lot of information about them.
 Also, bird watchers are here to see migrating birds that stop by in the spring and fall.

-Also, this would be my top tip for staying, if you want to explore the beautiful region of South Tryol.
+This would also be my top tip for staying if you want to explore the beautiful South Tyrol region.

 Lago di Braies / Pragser Wildsee / Lake Prags